apoluekt/TFA2/doc/11_tf_toymc.md

 ```python
 y = bw(m, tf.constant(770., dtype = tf.float64), tf.constant(150., dtype = tf.float64) )
 ```
 Note the arguments `dtype = tf.float64` whenever we create tensors.
 In this example, we are using __double precision__ to make calculations, which is usually a good idea in physics analyses.
 By default, TF always works with __single precision__ floating point arythmetics (`float32`).
-There is currently no way to set the default FP precision, so this has to be done explicitly for every created tensor (we will fix this in the `AmpliTF` package).
+There is currently no way to set the default floating point precision, so this has to be done explicitly for every created tensor (we will fix this in the `AmpliTF` package).

-Moreover, TF operations cannot mix FP precision, e.g. you cannot add a tensor of double and a tensor of single precision.
-Thus, if mixing FP precision is really necessary, one has to explicitly convert the tensor with the dedicated operation `tf.cast(x)`
+Moreover, TF operations cannot mix precision, e.g. you cannot add a tensor of double and a tensor of single precision.
+Thus, if mixed precision is really necessary, one has to explicitly convert the tensor with the dedicated operation `tf.cast(x)`
 > __Exercise__: Try removing one of the `dtype = tf.float64` instances.

-TF supports the same syntax for [fancy indexing](https://numpy.org/doc/stable/user/basics.indexing.html) as `numpy`.
+TF supports the same syntax for [__fancy indexing__](https://numpy.org/doc/stable/user/basics.indexing.html) as `numpy`.
 This is used to filter only the entries in the generated mass vector, for which the random points fall under the PDF curve:
 ```python
 mgen = m[r<y]
 ```